The Essence of Lombardian Cuisine

 Polenta e Missultin

-Missultin, or missoltini, is a type of fish prominent in Lake Como.
+Missultin, or missoltini, is a fish prominent in Lake Como.
 Once caught, they are salted and dehydrated under the sun.
 Then, they’re conserved on a bed of laurel leaves in a wooden box called a missolta, hence the fish’s name.
 Finally, the missultin are grilled to eat and served with slices of grilled polenta greased with butter.

 Torrone